 (j) Any instrumentality of any nature which may be or is intended to be used as an aid in effecting or attempting to effect an escape from a county facility.

 (k) Any cellular telephone or other portable communication device as described in s.
-944.47(1)(a)6.
+944.47(1)(a)6., intentionally and unlawfully introduced inside the secure perimeter of any county detention facility.
 The term does not include any device that has communication capabilities which has been approved or issued by the sheriff or officer in charge for investigative or institutional security purposes or for conducting other official business.